intel-iot-devkit/joule-code-samples/ble-station/README.md

 ![table](breakout_2.jpg)

-Then plug in the LCD screen to the grove shield on the I2C connector closest to the A0 connector, and the 3-axis accelerometer to the second I2C port.
-You need to connect them in this order because the GT board does not have pull up resistors, and the 3-axis accelerometer has them.
+Then plug in the LCD screen to the grove shield on the I2C connector closest to the A0 connector, and the 3-axis accelerometer to the second I2C port. **make sure you turn your board off and on , I2C only detects on boot, so if you don't turn on your board with the LCD and accelerometer plugged in it won't detect them** You need to connect them in this order because the GT board does not have pull up resistors, and the 3-axis accelerometer has them.

 ![lcd_accel](lcd_accel.jpg)